enveloss/fastapi-react-admin/README.md

 - session (required): The async_sessionmaker[AsyncSession] for the database session.

+- depends (optional): The sequence of the dependencies

 - prefix (optional): The URL prefix for the React Admin routes.
 Default is '/ra'.

 - deleted_field (optional): The name of the field of the table to mark deleted fields (e.g., 'is_deleted').
 Default is None.